coolsoftwaretyler/ogdenstudios.xyz/_drafts/how-to-develop-wordpress-locally.md

 17. Compress the whole `~/Downloads/YYYY-MM-DD-jkoplendesign.com` directory.
 I recommend backing this up to Dropbox or some other cloud storage, along with a physical drive.
 This zip file is everything you need to restore a WordPress site.
 It can act as a great backup and snapshot in time of your production site. **I recommend performing this process regularly, and every time you make large changes to your website**.

-## Install the production site backup in Local
+## Import the production site to Local

 Let's get back to Local now.
 Local installs site files into `~/Local Sites/site-name` by default.
 So if you go to `~/Local Sites/jake-koplen-dev/app/public` in your Finder window, you'll see something that looks similar to the first directory we landed on in the FTP client:
 ![img/wp-dev-tutorial/local-install-dir.png]